GALERIE R

 They’re different and use different energies.
 Both are very intense, full time occupations and require time, resources and infrastructure of one kind or another.
 It’s a very under appreciated part of cultural production.

 Q. You stayed outside the gallery system.
-Do you think you might stay unknown?
-Did you try to be represented by galleries?
+Did you think you might stay unknown?